Summary

 Key Results:

-• 40% faster survey turnaround compared to previous workflows
+Streamlined survey turnaround, significantly reducing delays compared to previous workflows

-• Gave researchers and policymakers real-time visibility into program effectiveness
+Positioned for statewide adoption by LSU to provide researchers and policymakers with real-time visibility into program effectiveness

 Ready to make your product stand out?